cstrawberry/predictive-universe/docs/paper/references.md

 *   Fulton, W. (1997). *Young Tableaux: With Applications to Representation Theory and Geometry*.
 Cambridge University Press (London Mathematical Society Student Texts, 35).
 DOI: 10.1017/CBO9780511626241
 *   Gallager, R. G. (1968). *Information Theory and Reliable Communication*.
 Wiley.
 *   Gavela, M. B., Hernández, P., Orloff, J., & Pène, O. (1994).
 Standard model CP-violation and baryon asymmetry. *Modern Physics Letters A*, *9*(09), 795–809.
 DOI: 10.1142/S021773239400076X
+*   Gelfand, I. M., & Naimark, M. A. (1943).
+On the imbedding of normed rings into the ring of operators in Hilbert space. *Matematicheskii Sbornik*, *12*(54), 197–217.
 *   Gell-Mann, M. (1994). *The Quark and the Jaguar: Adventures in the Simple and the Complex*.
 W. H. Freeman.
 *   Georgi, H. (1999). *Lie Algebras in Particle Physics: From Isospin to Unified Theories* (2nd ed.).
 Westview Press.
 *   Georgi, H., & Glashow, S. L. (1974).
 Unity of all elementary-particle forces. *Physical Review Letters*, *32*(8), 438–441.